gdsbook/book/docs/_build/notebooks/05_choropleth.md

 </div>
 </div>

 While quantiles does avoid the pitfall of sparse classes, this classification is not problem free.
 The varying widths of the intervals can be markedly different which can lead to problems of interpretation.
 A second challenge facing quantiles arises when there are a large number of duplicate values in the distribution such that the limits for one or more classes become ambiguous.
+For example, if one had a variable with $n=20$ but 10 of the observations took on the same value which was the minimum observed, then for values of $k>2$, the class boundaries become ill-defined since a simple rule of splitting at the $n/k$ ranked observed value would depend upon how ties are tried when ranking.

 #### Mean-standard deviation